armory/documentation/_spinnaker_install_admin_guides/install-on-aks.md

 * A role and rolebinding in that namespace, granting permissions to the service account
 * A kubeconfig containing credentials for the service account

-Halyard uses this Kubeconfig file to create the Kubernetes deployment objects that create the microservices that compose Spinnaker.
-This same Kubeconfig is passed to Spinnaker so that Spinnaker can see and manage its own resources.
+Halyard uses this kubeconfig file to create the Kubernetes deployment objects that create the microservices that compose Spinnaker.
+This same kubeconfig is passed to Spinnaker so that Spinnaker can see and manage its own resources.

 This document uses the Armory `spinnaker-tools` Go CLI (available on [Github](https://github.com/armory/spinnaker-tools)) to create many of these resources.
 There are separate instructions to perform these steps manually.